undergroundwires/aws-static-site-with-cd/README.md

 ##### Default directory indexes

 - **Problem**
   - CloudFront can redirect `test.com` to `test.com/index.html`
-    - 4 it does not work on subfolders e.g. `test.com/hello/` to `test.com/hello/index.html`
+    - But it does not work on subfolders e.g. `test.com/hello/` to `test.com/hello/index.html`
   - AWS static websites can redirect `test.com/folder/` to `test.com/folder.html`
     - However it does not work with HTTPS, and only support HTTP.
     - We don't want bucket to be publicly accessible, and HTTP does not work with `CloudFront Origin Access Identity`